Chapter 7 : I like my life.

 But the thing is that I don’t really want to.

 That’s why I push open the door to Louis’s flat and tread inside lightly.
-That’s why I toss my purse and jacket on his couch like I own the place.
+That’s why I toss my purse and jacket on his sofa like I own the place.
 Because I can’t let go just yet.
 I’m not ready to hurt again.

 I knock softly on the bedroom door and then push it open, peering around the edge as I do so.
 Louis is sprawled out on his bed, one leg dangling over the side, and doesn’t glance up as I enter.
 He has a book in his hands that looks old and worn; creases cover the binding and the corners are all smushed up.